 Section 5.
 Leave Without Pay.
 Whether unpaid leaves shall be construed as breaks in continuity of service shall be determined pursuant to Company policy.
-In the event an employee wishes to continue their insurance benefits during such unpaid leave, and the continuation of such benefits is allowable under Company policy and state and federal law, the employee shall arrange to pay the applicable premium(s) during the leave.
-Reinstatement rights, if any, shall be discussed and determined at the discretion of the Publisher unless such rights are required by law or Company policy.
+In the event an employee wishes to continue their insurance benefits during such unpaid leave, and continuation of benefits is allowable under Company policy and state and federal law, the employee shall arrange to pay the applicable premium(s) during the leave.
+Reinstatement rights, if any, shall be determined at the discretion of the Publisher unless such rights are required by law or Company policy.